 My name is Richard Fox and this is my homepage, which is devoted to the study of religion, media and performance in South and Southeast Asia.

-My primary research and teaching interests lie in the historical and ethnographic study of South and Southeast Asian religions, with a special emphasis on media and performance in Indonesia and the Malay region.
-My first book, Critical Reflections on Religion and Media in Contemporary Bali was published in 2011 in the Numen Series in the History of Religions (Leiden: Brill; reviewed in Bijdragen tot de Taal-, Land- en Volkenkunde, 2012, 168(4): 522-3).
+My primary research and teaching interests lie in the historical and ethnographic study of South and Southeast Asian religions, with a special emphasis on media and performance in Indonesia and the wider Malay region.
+My first book, Critical Reflections on Religion and Media in Contemporary Bali, was published in 2011 in the Numen Series in the History of Religions (Leiden: Brill; see extended review essay in Asian Ethnology; also reviewed in Bijdragen tot de Taal-, Land- en Volkenkunde, 2012, 168(4): 522-3).
 It examines some of the ways in which Balinese have come to understand themselves as adherents to a modern, state-sanctioned form of Hinduism through practices mediated by text, television and improvisational theatre.
-I have a strong interest in theoretical issues in anthropology, the history of religions and cultural studies, and am currently working on a collaborative project called Public Life as Performance with colleagues in Indonesia, the Netherlands, UK and Australia.

-In addition to an edited volume on Entertainment Media in Indonesia (Routledge 2008, with Mark Hobart), my most recent publications have appeared in Archipel: Études interdisciplinarires sur le monde insulindien, History of Religions, Modern Asian Studies, Bijdragen tot de Taal-, Land- en Volkenkunde, Asian Journal of Communication, and the Jurnal Kajian Bali.
+In addition to edited volumes on Entertainment Media in Indonesia (Routledge 2008, with Mark Hobart) and The Power of Balinese Script (Brill forthcoming, with Annette Hornbacher), my most recent publications have appeared in Archipel: Études interdisciplinarires sur le monde insulindien, History of Religions, Modern Asian Studies, Bijdragen tot de Taal-, Land- en Volkenkunde, Asian Journal of Communication, and the Jurnal Kajian Bali.